Bugis: Rice and agrarian traditions

 In their ancient beliefs and understanding, rice was perceived as a symbolism associated with providence and of creation, as well as blessing and joy by linking ancient customs, mythology and the people.
 The cultivation of the grains has had led to the development of an economic life circle centered primarily around the core of agriculture.
 Rooted in the pre-Islamic belief system, the mappalili (paddy growing season) was organized among the Bugis to pray for a plentiful crop season, while the grand harvest festival was held by the agrarian societies act as a joyous thanksgiving conclusion after a successful harvest.
 Rice is also highly venerated, based on the historical Bugis manual-almanac known as Kutika, only during specific schedules, day and time were permitted for cultivating activities; at home, the rice is traditionally stored at the attic of the house, signifying its zenith position in the social order; while during war, the destruction of rice fields was perceived as a highly forbidden taboo.

 The creed of Bugis-Makassar states was undoubtedly built on horticulture standing as its salient pillar.
-Rice farming also has influenced many other aspects of the their old economic activities.
+Rice farming also has influenced many other aspects of their old economic activities.
 During the medieval era, it become one of the earliest main commodities of exports from the South Sulawesi heartlands to the rest of the insular Southeast Asia.
 The commodities may also serves as an early guidance to their fundamental mercantile and enterprising skills, before being rapidly evolved into amongst their major tools of trade during their maritime involvement in the regional trade routes.

 The rice-reigned supremacy and its strong agrarian foundations of the South Sulawesi people persist until this day.
 In 2022, the province was estimated to produce 5.4 million tonnes of rice, becoming among the prominent rice bowls in modern-day Indonesia.

 Festivals, celebrations and religious traditions

 The Islamisation of Bugis-Makassar states initiated by Luwu and Gowa in the 17th century has greatly morphed the religious landscape throughout the peninsula.
 As a consequence, most of the liturgical festivals by the Bugis are primarily coordinated with the Islamic calendar, albeit embraced with a strong sense on the localized cultural orientations.

 The biannual Hari Raya (eid) celebrations of Idul Fitri and Idul Adha are regarded as the largest festivals for the Bugis.
 The Idul Fitri (known as Maleppe, meaning "release" in the Bugis language) serves as a triumphal rite after completing a month of fasting and religious activities during Ramadhan.
-The term Mallepe holds a philosophical symbol as a release from the sins and the bad habits of a person.
-While Idul Adha is a dedicated religious observance held to commemorate the sacrifice made by Prophet Ibrahim.
+In the Bugis language, the term Mallepe holds a philosophical symbol as a release from the sins and the bad habits of a person.
+While Idul Adha is a religious observance commemorating the sacrifice made by Ibrahim (Abraham).